Why Is NanoVibronix (NAOV) Up 153% Today?

 NanoVibronix (NASDAQ:NAOV) stock is climbing higher on Wednesday after announcing independent results from a study of its UroShield medical device.

-The study comes from the University of Southampton in the U.K. Results from that study were positive with its conclusion noting that UroShield’s method of delivery low-frequency ultrasound to prevent complications from catheters.
+The study comes from the University of Southampton in the U.K. Results from that study were positive, with its conclusion noting that UroShield’s method of delivery of low-frequency ultrasound to prevent complications from catheters.

 “The positive reported outcomes and the data from these preliminary studies indicate an effect on the community structure of the microbial populations found in the urine and forming the biofilm.
 This indicates potential for developing a healthy urinary microbiome by use of low frequency ultrasound, thus avoiding longterm use of antibiotics and the risks associated with such strategies.”